 Go Red for Women and Raise Awareness

 We all have at least one woman in our life that means a lot to us.
-Whether it be your mom, wife, sister, cousin, daughter, aunt, or your best friend, women need to be made aware of the real threat of heart disease.
+Whether it be your mom, wife, daughter, sister, aunt, or friend, women need to know the threat of heart disease.

 Women tend to think that heart disease and heart attacks do not affect them like they do men.
-It’s a common notion that men should eat healthily and visit their doctor more often since they fall victim to these health issues more often.
+Many believe that men should eat healthily and visit their doctor since they fall victim to these issues more often.

 However, women are just as likely as men to have heart disease and strokes.
 Every 1 in 3 women dies from heart disease or stroke, meaning every 80 seconds a woman dies from one of these illnesses.

-One researcher, Noel Bairey Merz, conducted 15 years worth of studies and found that since 1984, 4 times as many women died from heart disease compared to men.
+One researcher conducted studies for 15 years.
+She found that since 1984, 4x as many women died from heart disease than men.